SAP-samples/ui5-exercises-codejam/chapters/1.08-i18n/readme.md

 ### 4. Consume the `i18n` model in the `app/webapp/view/App.view.xml`

 We can now consume the `i18n` model in our `app/webapp/view/App.view.xml` using the keys.
-The app will then display their respective values based on the language preferences of the user.
+The app will display their respective values based on the language preference of the user.

 ➡️ Replace all hardcoded texts in our view with the data binding syntax for the `i18n` model shown in the example below.
-Go through the whole file to make sure not to miss any texts:
+Go through the whole file and make sure to not miss any texts:

 ```xml
 <Page title="{i18n>Bookshop}" >